-Children's Service Center's Behavioral Health Rehabilitation Services provide clinical services to eligible
+Children's Service Center's Intensive Behavioral Health Services provide clinical services to eligible

 children and adolescents with mental health diagnoses.
 Services are provided to children and their families

 to assist them in developing new skills and coping mechanisms.